Salting That Rim – Let’s Do It!

-To salt or not to salt, that is the question.
-And the answer is, “Heck yeah, salt!”
-If you agree, find out how to salt the rim of your margarita glass here with a step-by-step photo tutorial.
+Find out how to salt the rim of your margarita glass here with a step-by-step photo tutorial.
+Elevate your cocktails with an easy salt rim.

-You definitely don’t need a fancy glass-rimming kit to get the job done (but if you want one, we love this one).
-A dish, some salt and a lime wedge are all you need to rim a glass for your next margarita.
+Want to salt the rim of your cocktail glass?
+You definitely don’t need a fancy glass-rimming kit to get the job done.
+A dish, some salt, and a lime wedge are all you need to rim a glass for your next margarita.
+A simple salt rim really takes your homemade margarita from good to great.

 Some people say you should chill your glass before rimming.
 If you remember ahead of time, go for it.
 In my life, margaritas are pretty spontaneous so I know well that a room-temperature glass works too.